-I n this section we propose different techniques to address the main problems that farmers encounter in their evolution towards more sustainable management models.

-If in the past our practices have been affected by a heavy use of synthetic chemicals, the transition to more sustainable models will be accompanied by production losses, and imbalances of all kinds, both at the soil layer and in the flora and fauna of the crop.
+In this section we propose different techniques to address the main problems that farmers encounter in their evolution towards more sustainable management models.
+If our practices have been related to the use of synthetic chemical inputs, the transition to more sustainable models will be accompanied by production losses and imbalances of all kinds, both at the soil level and in the flora and fauna of the crop.
+It will generate the progressive loss of organic matter and environmental pollution.

-5.1 Pests and diseases
+5.1 Pests and diseases Tuberculotsis